 Of course, other rules have changed too…

-the block in the lane which was a charge, palming the ball–could not have your hand on the bottom half of the ball; moving the pivot foot, walking with the ball, moving pick; i.e., the picker had to remain rigid or else–cost me a broken nose in HS as I did not move when I should have for safety’s sake!!
+the block in the lane which was a charge, palming the ball–could not have your hand on the bottom half of the ball; moving the pivot foot, walking with the ball, moving pick; i.e., the picker had to remain rigid or else–cost me a broken nose in high school as I did not move when I should have for safety’s sake!!

 Grauer beats out Hall of Famer Paul Arizin for the high school team:

 Little do they know that this was conscious choice of the AD and the coach–who had the choice as [Tom] Gola was the star attraction in the field.
 4-time All-American and still holds the college record for total rebounds, 2200.
 The reason they chose the NCAA was Niagara who had two of the soon to be black jumping jacks that were to permeate the court (Louisville under Denny Crum being a prime example).
-So when Niagara chose the NIT, LSU chose the NCAA–simple as that.
+So when Niagara chose the NIT, LaSalle chose the NCAA–simple as that.
 Less than 10 people know that story.
 It’s true–from the co-captain, a life long friend.

 After [LaSalle] loss to Niagara mid season 53-54, the coach asked me to return to the team.
 I could rebound.
 My wife was pregnant and told him to see the AD and get me money and I would get in shape.
-Nothing ever happened and I lost the chance twice to be a member of a national championship team; ’52 NIT champs ( was in the Marines) and ’54.
+Nothing ever happened and I lost the chance twice to be a member of a national championship team: ’52 NIT champs ( was in the Marines) and ’54.